m-rivo/reddit-clone/README.md

 ### 1. Backend (PocketBase)
 1. Download the PocketBase executable for your operating system from the [PocketBase Documentation](https://pocketbase.io/docs/).
-2. Extract and place the pocketbase executable in the project root.
+2. Extract and place the pocketbase executable in the **backend folder**.
 3. Start the server with automatic migrations enabled:

    ```bash